dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch5_StressProjection.md

 9. The following figure shows major faults in the Eagle Ford region [EIA, 2014 - Updates to the EIA Eagle Ford Play Maps].

 	1. Looking at the normal faults in the Frio, Atascosa, and Wilson counties, what would be the expected direction of the minimum horizontal stress $S_{hmin}$ in this area?
-	2. Visit the GIS application of the railroad commission of Texas: \url{https://gis.rrc.texas.gov/GISViewer/}.
+	2. Visit the [GIS application of the railroad commission of Texas](https://gis.rrc.texas.gov/GISViewer/).
 Zoom into the South-East of the Frio county until you see well trajectories.
 The horizontal wells are expected to be drilled in the direction of  the least principal stress.
 Does this direction of $S_{hmin}$ coincide with the direction expected from fault orientation?
 Justify.

 :::{figure-md} fig:P5.9
 <img src="../mynewbook/figures/EIA-EagleFord.png" alt="figurecontent" width="600px">